Published August 2023

 The results show the proportion of customers of each provider, among those who took part in the survey, who said they were 'extremely likely' or 'very likely' to recommend each service.

-Participating providers: Allied Irish Bank (GB), Bank of Scotland, Barclays Bank UK, Clydesdale Bank, Handelsbanken, HSBC UK, Lloyds Bank, Metro Bank, NatWest, Royal Bank of Scotland, Santander UK, The Co-operative Bank, TSB and Yorkshire Bank.
+Participating providers: Bank of Scotland, Barclays, Handelsbanken, HSBC UK, Lloyds Bank, Monzo, Metro Bank, NatWest, Royal Bank of Scotland, Santander, Starling Bank, Tide, The Co-operative Bank, TSB and Virgin Money.

 Approximately 1,200 customers a year are surveyed across Great Britain for each provider; results are only published where at least 100 customers have provided an eligible score for that service in the survey period.